 Okay, this might seem obvious, but the bigger the battery in your car the further it will go before needing to be recharged.
 Unlike some devices, such as laptops and phones, you can’t currently upgrade your EV’s cells once it’s been built, but you often get a choice when ordering a new car and when buying used.
 For example, the Nissan Leaf is available with either a 40kWh or a 62kWh battery, the former giving a claimed 168 miles of range, while the latter delivers an impressive 239 miles.
 Obviously the larger the battery the higher your financial outlay, but if you can stand the cost then this is an example of bigger really meaning better.

 2. Regenerative braking

 All EVs feature regenerative braking, a system that uses the electric motor as a generator to send energy back into the battery every time you lift off the accelerator or brush the brakes.
-It’s usually only a small amount of electricity that’s generated, but use the set-up effectively and you can add more miles to the range than you’d think.
+It’s usually only a small amount of electricity that’s generated, but use the set-up effectively to avoid engaging traditional friction brakes and you can add more miles to the range than you'd think.
 This is particularly true of EVs that allow you to alter the level of resistance from the generator to deliver a stronger braking effect therefore releasing more energy to be ploughed back into the battery.
 Cars such as the Nissan Leaf, MINI E and Peugeot e-208 can effectively be driven in one pedal mode, allowing you to come to an almost complete stop without ever touching the traditional friction brakes.